 $49,148 per year

 This is a nine-month budget based on SMU estimates (Health Insurance is estimated for twelve months) for 24 credit hours.
 Individual budgets may vary significantly.
 The estimate above does not include cost for summer expenses.
 For summer expenses, estimate approximately $5,000.
 Tuition is subject to change on an annual basis.
-For a further breakdown of exact direct costs, please see the University Bursar’s Cost of Attendance page.
+For a further breakdown of exact direct costs, please visit the University Bursar’s Cost of Attendance.